 I rode the train home feeling about as crazy as I ever had; like I had just walked to the edge of a cliff and hung over but somehow managed to pull myself back up – all adrenaline.
-I talked to Holly and told her what happened.
 I drove home, walked to the beach and took this picture.

 It took me hours to come down from that train ride.
 Although I felt like I’d won that particular battle, I was exhausted with how difficult the war was.
 I didn’t feel like I’d done it myself.
-What if Holly hadn’t answered my text?
+What if my text went unanswered?
 What if I hadn’t heard Alma’s voice?
 What if there hadn’t been a train leaving back at just that moment and I had more time to think?
 What if, what if, what if.
 It all felt too fragile.